 Clio has a migration FAQ if you have more questions.

-Finding your way around Clio’s great-looking interface is pretty straightforward.
-To add your first matter, for example, just click on Matters, then New Matter.
-Clio has made the new-matter page self-contained, meaning you do not have to leave to create new contacts or add practice areas.
-If the client is a new contact, you can create a basic contact record right there, and fill in details later.
+Finding your way around Clio is pretty straightforward.
+To add your first matter, for example, just click on Matters, then New.
+The new-matter page is self-contained, meaning you do not have to leave to create new contacts or add practice areas.
+If the client is a new contact, you can create a basic contact record right there and fill in details later.

-Everything else works similarly.
+Everything else works similarly well.
 The calendar will be familiar to anyone who has used Google Calendar.
 Contacts can be associated with matters and companies, and timekeeping is aggregated under Activities.

-In July 2014, Clio released a tasks-focused upgrade.
-Now, you can create task templates, which makes it easy to assign a briefing schedule, for example, with a click of a button.
+Tasks in Clio have gotten pretty sophisticated since July 2014, when Clio released a tasks-focused upgrade.
+You can create task templates, which makes it easy to assign a briefing schedule, for example, with a click of a button.
 You can also create tasks with due dates that depend on other tasks.
 For example, you could create a brief-filing deadline due 28 business days before your motion hearing (if you create a task for the hearing date).
-Clio still does not support recurring tasks, though.
+Annoyingly, Clio still does not support recurring tasks, so there is no way to set a regular file review tickler as recommended by every ethics board and malpractice insurance provider.

-Clio also has basic billing and accounting (including trust accounting).
-These are definitely basic.
-They may be adequate for some first, but most will probably want to use Clio alongside more sophisticated billing and accounting software like Xero or QuickBooks.
-In September 2014, Clio introduced its one-page quick bill, which lets you put together a complete bill including time and expenses from a single page.
+Clio has basic billing and accounting (including trust accounting).
+There are three supported billing structures: hourly, flat fee, and contingent-fee, where you can select the percentage.
+The accounting features are definitely basic.
+Many will want to use Clio alongside more sophisticated billing and accounting software like Xero or QuickBooks.
+In September 2014, Clio introduced a one-page quick bill, which lets you put together a complete bill including time and expenses from a single page.

-Likewise, Clio has basic document assembly.
+Basic document assembly in Clio is really easy to use, which is a pretty big advantage over most document assembly software.
 You can create your own templates using merge fields from Clio matters and contacts.
-This makes it pretty easy to automate the documents you create every day.
-There are much more advanced document assembly packages out there, but Clio will meet most lawyers’ basic needs.
+There are much more advanced document assembly packages out there, but Clio will meet most lawyers’ document assembly needs.

 There is only one big thing Clio leaves out, and that is email.
 Although with the release of its Gmail extension for Chrome (see below), this is less of an omission — at least for lawyers who use Gmail and Chrome.
 Instead, Clio offers a client portal, Clio Connect, for securely communicating and sharing documents (including bills) with clients.
 Clio is definitely not as communication-oriented as, say, MyCase, but Clio Connect gets the job done.

 If checking your email from within your practice management software is important to you, Clio probably will not work for you.
 However, if what you want is to be able to get your client-related emails into Clio easily, that is pretty easy to do, either with the Gmail extension or with the Email Maildrop feature.
-If you create an email contact for each matter using the Maildrop address, it is easy to forward communications directly to Clio.
+If you create an email contact for each matter using the Maildrop address, you can easily to forward communications directly to Clio.

-Clio now has a Gmail extension for Chrome that lets you save emails to Clio with attachments, add tasks, and bill time.
+Clio also has a Gmail extension for Chrome that lets you save emails to Clio with attachments, add tasks, and bill time.
 Clio plays well with Google Apps in general, syncing calendars, contacts, and files from Drive.
-You can also hook up your Dropbox, Box, or NetDocuments account to access your client files without specifically uploading them to Clio.

 Clio uses SSL to secure your session whenever you are logged into Clio.1 This is comparable to the level of security your bank uses.
 Additionally, you can secure your account with two-factor authentication and require all users to use strong passwords.